 These individuals must identify the agency that employs them either by the e-mail address making the request or by indicating it in the comments section of the removal form.

-As of May 2017, we no longer accept e-mail addresses from services that offer temporary or "disposable" e-mail addresses when making a request to have information suspended from view.
+As of May 2017, we no longer accept e-mail addresses from services that offer temporary or "disposable" e-mail addresses when making a request to have information removed.
 When a request is submitted using such a service, the request will be rejected.
 (2017/05/18)

 GDPR: Even though LocateFamily.com and its parent company are not located in the European Union and have no business relationships in the EU, we will respect any individual's desire to have information removed, regardless of country.
 If we are unable to ascertain the identity of the individual making the request as it pertains to the information being removed, we will occasionally request reasonable identification (for EU residents: pursuant to Section 1 article 12 paragraph 6 of the GDPR).
 Reasonable identification is any legitimate document that shows that the name and address of the person making the request is the same as the information being removed, and can be as simple as a business card, mailing label, invoice, statement, etc.